0al-spec/Materials/00_DOCS/00_AI_Generated/90_Hypercode/00_Hypercode_RFC.md

 ## 1. Abstract

 This document proposes **Hypercode**, a declarative programming paradigm designed to radically separate a program's logical structure from its contextual configuration.
-Hypercode introduces a model where the primary source code defines the abstract flow of execution, while external, cascading **”Data Style Sheets” (DSS)** provide the concrete implementations, data, and behaviors.
+Hypercode introduces a model where the primary source code defines the abstract flow of execution, while external, cascading **Hypercode Cascade Sheets (HCS)** provide the concrete implementations, data, and behaviors.
 Drawing inspiration from the relationship between HTML and CSS, Hypercode utilizes a powerful selector-based mechanism, including context-aware **Rules** (`@rules`), to dynamically configure the program's behavior based on its execution environment (e.g., development, production, testing), feature flags, or other external states.

 ## 2. Motivation